 History

-3 thoughts on “Lenten calendar
+3 thoughts on “Lenten Calendar

 1. I was totally shocked at the amount of faucets we have in our home!
 We live in a parsonage built in the 50s, with an addition from the 70s, and we counted no less than 11 (if we included showers, washing machine hookup, and dishwasher hookup).